Minor seventh interval

 Listen to minor seventh interval (C-Bb):

-This interval is present in the major 7th chord.
-For example, C7 consisting of the notes C, E, G, Bb and Cm7 consisting of the notes C, Eb, G, Bb.
+This interval is present in some 7th chords.
+For example, C7 consisting of the notes C, E, G, Bb and Cm7 consisting of C, Eb, G, Bb.

 Ascending minor seventh intervals